Samakalika Malayalam Vaarika

-Samakalika Malayalam Vaarika is a newsweekly and website published by The Express Publications Madurai (P) Ltd, publisher of The New Indian Express daily.
-The publication, conceived as a newsweekly, is also a leading voice in the cultural and political sphere of Kerala.
+Samakalika Malayalam Vaarika is a Malayalam language newsweekly and website published by The Express Publications Madurai (P) Ltd, publisher of The New Indian Express daily.
+The publication, conceived as a newsweekly, is a leading voice in the cultural and political sphere of Kerala.

 History

 When the weekly was started in May 1997 veteran journalist S. Jayachandran Nair was at the helm as Editor.
 He continued in that position until 2012.
 Currently, it is led by a team headed by its Editor Saji James, with TJS George, a renowned figure both in English and Malayalam journalism is the editorial advisor.